-We are a commercial-stage patient centric biopharmaceutical company focused on in-licensing, developing and commercializing novel high-quality medicines for patients living with rare diseases and diseases that are difficult to treat.
-With exceptional patient focus, we are committed to developing a robust pipeline of cutting-edge, best-in-class medicines for treating rare and difficult to treat diseases.
-We are dedicated to making a meaningful impact on the lives of those suffering from trare and difficult to treat diseases, and we believe in putting patients first in everything we do.
+We are a commercial-stage, patient-centric biopharmaceutical company focused on in-licensing, developing, and commercializing novel high-quality medicines for patients living with rare and difficult to treat diseases.
+We utilize concerted diligence efforts in search of therapies that will improve the lives of those who suffer from rare or difficult to treat diseases.
+With an unwavering patient focus embedded in everything we do, we are committed to providing innovative, best-in-class medications with the hope of making a meaningful impact on those affected by these conditions.

-Our flagship U.S. commercial product is FIRDAPSE[®] (amifampridine) Tablets 10 mg. approved for the treatment of Lambert-Eaton myasthenic syndrome, or LEMS, for adults and for children ages six and up.
-On December 17, 2022, we entered into an agreement with Eisai Inc. ("Eisai") for the acquisition of the United States rights to FYCOMPA®(perampanel) CIII, a prescription medication used alone or with other medicines to treat focal onset seizures with or without secondarily generalized seizures in people with epilepsy aged four and older and with other medicines to treat primary generalized tonic-clonic seizures in people with epilepsy aged 12 and older.
-We closed that acquisition on January 24, 2023 and we are now marketing FYCOMPA® in the United States.
+Our flagship U.S. commercial product is FIRDAPSE[®] (amifampridine) Tablets 10 mg approved for the treatment of Lambert-Eaton myasthenic syndrome, or LEMS, for adults and for children ages six and up.
+Further, on January 24, 2023, we closed our acquisition of FYCOMPA[®] and are now also marketing that product in the United States.
+FYCOMPA[®] (perampanel) CIII is a prescription medication used alone or with other medicines to treat focal onset seizures with or without secondarily generalized seizures in people with epilepsy aged four and older and with other medicines to treat primary generalized tonic-clonic seizures in people with epilepsy aged 12 and older.
+Finally, on July 18, 2023, we closed our acquisition of an exclusive license for North America for vamorolone, a novel corticosteroid treatment for patients suffering from Duchenne Muscular Dystrophy (DMD).
+On October 26, 2023, the FDA approved AGAMREE[®] (vamorolone) oral suspension 40 mg/ml for the treatment of DMD.
+We are currently planning the commercial launch of AGAMREE[®] in the United States during the first quarter of 2024.